saloon-protocol/smartcontracts/README.md

 [forge](https://book.getfoundry.sh/forge/)

+## IMMEDIATE TODO:

+- Implement saloonWallet
+- Change functions in BountyPool that use saloonWallet variable and leave the calculations of bounty commission up to the saloonWallet contract

 ## Basic Flow

 The Manager contract controls it all, it is the only contract that we and any users have to interact with.
 This makes it simple and straightforward, not juggling different contracts addresses on front end or anything, just need to keep track of this one.